 “An idle computer, even one at zero percent utilization, still draws electricity,” according to the Principles of Green Software Engineering.
 “At 0% utilization the computer still draws 100W, at 50% utilization it draws 180W and at 100% utilization it draws 200W.”

-Putting a device to sleep or into hibernation still has energy consequences.
+Putting a device to sleep or into hibernation still has energy consequences, so if you don't intend to use your device for a while, turn it off.

 Turning off / shutting down your computer is good for the planet and good for you.
 An analysis by Tufts University stated that, “If each household in the metro Boston area turned off their computer just one additional hour per day, we could save $3.2 million in electricity costs and prevent 19,000 tons of CO2 from heating the atmosphere."